What should be done with the new Gap logo

 I do agree with one thing the naysayers are picking at.
 What does the new logo mean?
 You got me, and that’s no doubt why The Gap is in the PR trouble it’s in.

-The Gap explains that the new logo looks more modern, which might be so.
+The retailer explains that the new Gap logo looks more modern, which might be so.
 What it doesn’t have is any apparent meaning.
 A logo is not a brand.
 It is simply the visual representation of it.
 But it should be more than a pretty (modern) picture.
 It should tell a story and reflect the highest emotional intensities in the market.
 Without that, it becomes a cipher and people will starting complaining, “I don’t like the color,” instead of focusing on what’s important.

 That’s why we often tell clients that you must take advantage of every piece of real estate you have, even on a packaging, to increase awareness, meaning and preference.
 It is part of how you steal market share without overspending on marketing.